wireless-broadband-alliance/wba-openroaming-portal/INSTALATION.md

 - chmod +x tools/generatePfxSigningKey.sh
 ```

-## 📞 Contact and Support
+## 📞 Contact and Feedback

-We're here to help if you have any problems installing or using the OpenRoaming Provisioning Portal.
-You request
-assistance by creating an issue in this repository.

 Your suggestions and questions will help us improve the platform's usability and experience.

+For more information please contact: openroaming@wballiance.com